 To set up a working time rule, you'll first need to create one starting from the structure that fits best with your needs.

-Go to Settings > Schedule > Working time rules > Create.
+Go to Settings > Schedule > Working time rules > Create Working time rule.

 This will open a new window for you to choose which type of rule you want to start setting up.

-You need to select at least one group, employee type, and leave at least shift type, depending on what you need the rule to monitor and trigger a warning for, in Schedule.
+You need to select at least one group, employee type, and leave at least shift type, depending on what you need the rule to monitor and trigger a warning for while scheduling.

 As an example, you cannot exclude all the Shift types because the working time rule needs at least one parameter to know which Shifts to take into account, from your Schedule.

-Here is an example of how the setup form looks like for a working time rule that can be used to monitor shift length.
+Here is an example of what the setup form looks like for a working time rule that can be used to monitor shift length.

-You can also see that the rule is now called Shift length as a reference and that it applies to all employees within the organization (all Employee groups and all Employee types).
+You can also see that the rule is now called Max Shift Length 13h as a reference and that it applies to all employees within the organization (all Employee groups and all Employee types).

-Modifying or attempting to create a new Shift in the schedule that is not a Travel Shift will trigger a warning similar to this:
+Modifying or attempting to create a new Shift in the schedule that is not a Holiday monthly salaried will trigger a warning similar to this:

-- edit the Shift, to align it with the working time rule guidelines
+Edit shift to align it with the working time rule guidelines.

-- or cancel creating the Shift (or dismissing the changes that triggered the warning).
+Cancel creating the shift (or dismissing the changes that triggered the warning).

 Each working time rule structure allows you to set different guidelines for your schedule.